jessp01/devilspie2/README.md

   --
   -- A brief pause (here, of 0.1s) ensures that devilspie2's actions on the -- window take effect after Emacs completes its initialisation.
 A shorter -- pause may work, or a longer one may be needed.
-Experiment; in this -- case, 'millisleep(10)' (0.01s) seems fine for most modern PCs.
+Experiment!
+Could be -- that 'millisleep(10)' (0.01s) works well on one PC…?
   --
   -- If you prefer, you can have Emacs maximise its window (as in this -- example) via one of its configuration files - early-init.el, which is